nationalarchives/design-system/src/cookies.md

 - [settings](#cookies-that-remember-your-settings)
 - [usage](#cookies-that-measure-website-use)

-{{ tnaMessage({
+{{ tnaWarning({
-  message: "JavaScript is not available on your browser.
+  body: "JavaScript is not available on your browser.
 This could be a network issue.
 Without JavaScript available your cookie preferences cannot be changed.",
   classes: "tna-ds--hide-on-js"
 }) }}